Mystery Flesh Pit National Park: Internal ecosystem

 The Permian Basin Superorganism is so large and has lived for so long that a unique ecosystem of troglobitic creatures has evolved within it, having been cut off from the rest of the world.
-The majority of the park's fauna include bizarre variations on arthropods, echinoderms, molluscs, cnidarians, worms, etc., leading to speculation that the PBS was originally located in an aquatic environment.
-A few vertebrate species have wandered into the superorganism over the eons, one of the most notable examples of which is the "Amorphous Shame" - descended from common weasels, they became so dependent on parasitism of the superorganism's blood that almost all of their bodily features atrophied, leaving them little more than a sessile blob of organs (vaguely similar to liver flukes).
-Several creatures within the cave-like ecosystem can grow to massive size, such as the Abyssal Copepod - a 20 foot long, 300 pound crustacean with unusually human-shaped hands.
+The majority of the park's fauna include bizarre variations on familiar organisms such as arthropods, echinoderms, molluscs, cnidarians, worms, leading to speculation that the PBS was originally located in an aquatic environment.
+A few vertebrate species have wandered into the superorganism over the eons, one of the most notable examples of which is the "Amorphous Shame"—descended from common weasels, they became so dependent on parasitism of the superorganism's blood that almost all of their bodily features atrophied, leaving them little more than a sessile blob of organs (vaguely similar to liver flukes).
+Several creatures within the cave-like ecosystem can grow to massive size, such as the Abyssal Copepod, a 20 foot long, 300 pound crustacean with unusually human-shaped hands.
 Increasingly more bizarre fauna in the depths of the pit defy current scientific understanding.

 Amalgamations

 One of the most drastic but least understood properties of the Permian Basin Superorganism is that living creatures trapped within it will at times, through unknown forces, become horrifically fused together.
-Officially known as "Compound Surface Fauna", through commonly called "amalgamations", these mismatched masses of limbs can be made up of two or three, or in some cases several dozen unfortunate creatures fused together.
-During the years the theme park was active multiple incidents of human amalgamations occurred, yet despite not even knowing what caused these events the park remained open to the public.
+Officially known as "Compound Surface Fauna", though commonly called "amalgamations", these mismatched masses of limbs can be made up of two or three, or in some cases several dozen, unfortunate creatures fused together.
+During the years the Mystery Flesh Pit National Park was active, multiple incidents of human amalgamations occurred with no known cause, yet the park remained open to the public.
 The park made some experiments to surgically separate human amalgamations and keep victims on life-support, but this was largely for public relations and was later abandoned for not being cost-effective.

-It is speculated that several of the unusual species within the PBS ecosystem may have originated as amalgamations, which were biologically stable enough to live on their own.
+It is speculated that several of the unusual species within the PBS ecosystem may have originated as amalgamations which were biologically stable enough to live on their own.

-Theme Park
+National park

-The "Mystery Flesh Pit National Park" was created within the superorganism by the Anodyne corporation, treating this living and not even fully explored creature much like a natural cave system to attract tourists and adventure-seekers.
-Several "Geo-biological" structures became popular hiking destinations during the park's tenure, examples of which include the Bronchial forests (the lungs), the Gastric seas (digestive tract), the throat, and the 'Ballast pods', which contained a potent aphrodisiac and were operated by the park as hot springs.
+The "Mystery Flesh Pit National Park" was created within the superorganism by the Anodyne corporation, treating the living creature much like a natural cave system to attract tourists and adventure-seekers.
+Several "geo-biological" structures became popular hiking destinations during the park's existence, examples of which include the bronchial forests (the lungs) which housed primitive trails, the gastric seas (digestive tract) both gastric seas (lesser gastric sea & greater gastric sea housed its set of destinations.
+Inside the lesser gastric sea there was the gastric ferry terminal & Fredrick J. Agnich memorial dam while the greater gastric sea had the Intrapark Thermal Wellness Resort, the throat which housed the lower visitor center, a mall that connected to all of the main trailheads, and the "ballast pods", which contained a potent aphrodisiac and were operated by the park as hot springs.